The American Cancer Society’s estimates for testicular cancer in the United States for 2023 are:

-The incidence rate of testicular cancer has been increasing in the United States and many other countries for several decades.
+The incidence rate of testicular cancer has been increasing in the US and many other countries for several decades.
 The increase is mostly in seminomas.
-Experts have not been able to find reasons for this increase.
+Experts have not been able to find reasons for this.
 Lately, the rate of increase has slowed.

-Testicular cancer is not common; about 1 of every 263 males will develop testicular cancer at some point during their lifetime.
+Testicular cancer is not common: about 1 of every 250 males will develop testicular cancer at some point during their lifetime.

-The average age at the time of diagnosis of testicular cancer is about 33.
-This is largely a disease of young and middle-aged men, but about 7% of cases occur in children and teens, and about 7% occur in men over the age of 55.
+The average age of males when first dignosed with testicular cancer is about 33.
+This is largely a disease of young and middle-aged men, but about 6% of cases occur in children and teens, and about 8% occur in men older than 55.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.